 Q. Can I have pets?

-A. This differs from property to property.
+A. This differs from property to property and at the owners discretion.
 Some properties will allow certain pets and others will not.
 Check the description of the property online for more information.

 Q. What fees do I have to pay before I move in?

-A. We require 1st weeks rent in advance, bond (four weeks rent) and a letting fee (one week rent plus GST).
+A. We require two weeks rent in advance and bond (four weeks rent).

 Q. When do I have to pay my fees by?

-A. We require the first weeks rent and letting fee within a week of being offered the property.
+A. We require two weeks rent within a week of being offered the property.
 We continue to advertise the property until such time as money is received.
 Bond is required by the day you move into the property.